AdobeDocs/commerce-admin.en/help/stores-purchase/paypal-express-checkout.md

 >**PSD2 Requirements:** <br/>
 >As of September 14, 2019, European banks might decline payments that do not meet [PSD2](../getting-started/compliance-payment-services-directive.md) requirements.
 No action is needed for PayPal Express Checkout to comply with PSD2 because all requirements are handled by PayPal.

 Customers with current PayPal accounts can make a purchase in a single step by clicking the _Check out with PayPal_ button.
-Express Checkout can be used as a standalone, or in combination with one of the PayPal all-in-one solutions.
-If you already accept credit cards online, you can offer Express Checkout as an additional option to attract new customers who prefer to pay with PayPal.
+Express Checkout can be used as a standalone, or with one of the PayPal all-in-one solutions.
+If you already accept credit cards online, you can offer Express Checkout as an extra option to attract new customers who prefer to pay with PayPal.

 >[!NOTE]
 >
->PayPal has deprecated support for the sale of digital goods through PayPal Express Checkout and recommends that you use either [PayPal Payments Standard](paypal-payments-standard.md) or any other PayPal payment gateway to process any order that includes [virtual products](../catalog/product-create-virtual.md).
+>PayPal has deprecated support for the sale of digital goods through PayPal Express Checkout and recommends that you use either [PayPal Payments Standard](paypal-payments-standard.md) or another PayPal payment gateway to process any order that includes [virtual products](../catalog/product-create-virtual.md).

 ## Requirements